Lot Number Lookup for Cosmetics | Lot Code & Batch Number

-• Use the printed lot code, not the retail barcode.
+• Use the printed lot code or batch number, not the retail barcode.

-• Search by brand when possible for better decoding context.
+• Search by brand when possible because lot-number formats vary by manufacturer.

 • A lot number can guide freshness decisions, but it is not the full expiry label.